krezac/tesla-data-source/README.md

 * minTimeLap: minimum number of seconds in pit or on lap to count it [10]
 * mapLabels: labels displayed in the bubble on map
 * textLabels: labels displayed next to the map
+* lapLabels: labels used to display lap details
+* chargingLabels: labels used to display charging details

 ## Label formatting
 ```json